Highlights

 53

-About to dive into 'Tekken' tonight?
-Check out streaming and cable services with rental, purchase, and subscription options, so you can choose your preferred way to watch.
-'Tekken' is currently available to rent, purchase, or stream via subscription on Prime Video, Spectrum On Demand, Apple TV Store, Microsoft Store, YouTube, Google Play Movies, Pluto TV, Fandango at Home Free, Hoopla, Plex Channel, Tubi TV, Plex in the US.
+Wondering where to stream 'Tekken' tonight?
+Check out ways to watch including rental, purchase, and subscription options, all in one place.
+In the US, you can currently rent, buy, or stream 'Tekken' via subscription on Prime Video, Spectrum On Demand, Apple TV Store, Microsoft Store, YouTube, Google Play Movies, Pluto TV, Fandango at Home Free, Hoopla, Plex Channel, Tubi TV, Plex.

-Here are some helpful extras before you press play about the Namco, Crystal Sky Pictures, Warner Bros.
+Here are a few quick details to keep in mind about the Namco, Crystal Sky Pictures, Warner Bros.
 Pictures, GAGA Communications, Warner Bros.
 Japan drama flick.
 Tekken starring Jonathan Patrick Foo, Kelly Overton, Cary-Hiroyuki Tagawa, Ian Anthony Dale has a R rating, a runtime of about 1 hr 32 min.
-The movie received a user score of 53/100 on TMDb, which comes from reviews from 706 real users.
+The movie received a user score of 53/100 on TMDb, which was generated using reviews from 706 active users.

 'Tekken' Release Dates